Data Analyst Learning Path

 └──── ML Notebook ──────────── ML Model Selection Guide

-Each "notebook" article is a syntax reference.
-Each "guide" or "patterns" article teaches when and why — the judgment layer on top of the syntax.
+Each "notebook" article is a syntax reference — the how.
+Each "guide" or "patterns" article teaches when and why — the judgment that sits on top of the syntax.